OpenLiberty/ci.maven/docs/uninstall-feature.md

 ---
 Uninstall a feature from the Liberty runtime.

-This goal will be skipped in versions of the Open Liberty runtime (`io.openliberty:openliberty-runtime`) and Open Liberty runtime kernel (`io.openliberty:openliberty-kernel`) that do not include `bin/installUtility`.
+This goal will be skipped in versions of the Open Liberty runtime that do not include `bin/installUtility`.
 A warning message will be displayed.

 ###### Additional Parameters